Town Hall Event

 4:00pm - 5pm (Puerto Rico AST)

-Join us Tuesday, November 30th at 3 PM EST for part II of Acción UPR!
-After discussing some of the most urgent problems affecting the UPR in our previous event (Town-hall-event-accion-UPR), in this follow-up meeting we will convene in break-out rooms to outline specific actions that the diaspora and alumni of the University of Puerto Rico can do to defend public education in Puerto Rico!
+Join us this Wednesday January 26 for part III of Acción UPR!
+After discussing some of the most urgent problems affecting the UPR in previous events ( https://centropr.hunter.cuny.edu/events-news/events/town-hall-event-acci%C3%B3n-upr), in this second follow-up meeting we will convene again in break-out rooms to give continuity to specific actions that the diaspora and alumni of the University of Puerto Rico can to defend public education in Puerto Rico!
 Come ready to put your talents and commitment into action to ensure access to public higher education in Puerto Rico.
-Facilitators will include Dr. Greetchen Díaz Muñoz, and Dr. Isar Godreau Dr. Lida Orta and Dr. Maria del Mar Rosa.
+Facilitators will include Dr. Greetchen Díaz Muñoz, Dr. Isar Godreau, Dr. Lida Orta- Anés and Dr. Jorge Colón.

 Dr. Greetchen Díaz Muñoz has created and led various high impact projects in the areas of research, education, communication and public policy.
 She has had the opportunity to teach at the K-12 school and collegiate levels, developing lessons and curricula.
 In addition, she has trained K-12 educators and other scientists, and has mentored a multitude of students.
 Dr. Díaz Muñoz has served in various leadership and fiduciary roles that has allowed her to develop diverse skills, especially in the areas of project management and implementation, as well as strategic planning.